Akalu/cloud-security/README.md

 port:8083

 ## Description
-An image with ready to go keycloak server
+An image with compiled and ready to go keycloak server

 Building